Bachelor of Arts in Legal Studies

 |Philosophy of Law|

-Other upper division law courses from the justice or legal studies curriculum may be used to satisfy this requirement with departmental approval.
-Only 6 credits of JUST A490 may be used to satisfy elective requirements for the BA in Legal Studies.
+Upper division law courses from the justice curriculum may be used to satisfy this requirement with departmental approval.
+Only 6 credits of JUST A490 may be used to satisfy elective requirements for the Bachelor of Arts in Legal Studies.

 Pro Bono Service Honors